Skip to main content

 Eating at the CVM

-Located in the Terry Center on the corner facing William Moore Drive and the green space in front of the main building, “PCJ” offers a menu of signature coffee beverages, pure-fruit smoothies, breakfast and lunch sandwiches, wraps, pastries, muffins, and bagels.
-Port City Java is based in Wilmington, NC, where the beans are locally roasted.
-Nutrition Information is available on the Port City Java website.
+Located in the Terry Center on the corner facing William Moore Drive and the green space in front of the main building, Creature Comforts offers a menu of signature coffee beverages, pure-fruit smoothies, breakfast and lunch sandwiches, wraps, pastries, muffins, and bagels.
 Order through the Grubhub app.

 Do you have dietary restrictions, allergies, or questions about nutrition at NC State?
 The NC State Nutrition page offers many resources, and can help answer questions you might have.
 You can even connect with their dietician through this page.